 The section of the Coastal Trail between Wolf Ridge and Rodeo Beach is one of the more scenic walks in the Marin Headlands.
 The trail features an old paved road with some great ocean views as well as some old coastal defenses.
-To add some variety, we start with a climb through the scrub-covered Gerbode Valley.
+To add some variety, the loop starts with a climb through the scrub-covered Gerbode Valley.
 Admittedly this first half of the hike is kind of dull, though, so a lot of hikers just do an out-and-back on the Coastal Trail.

 Because of all the old military buildings and roads, this area has more of a developed feel than the neighboring Tennessee Valley.

 The hike starts at the large Rodeo Beach parking lot.
-Even though it's close to San Francisco and the lot is right on the beach, this is actually one of the easier places in the area to find parking.
-If the lot is full, drive three-quarters of a mile back and park at the Miwok trailhead (the dirt pullout next to the white building) instead.
+If the lot is full, which it might be on a nice weekend, drive three-quarters of a mile back and park at the Miwok trailhead (the dirt pullout next to the white building) instead.
+Parking is also available at the Gerbode Valley trailhead, although that adds about a mile to the hike.

 The beach has a small shore break, so there are usually surfers around and the sound of breaking waves permeates the area.